 Any tips & tricks?
 Tell me in PM or in a comment! +rep if you found this information useful.

 I start off with a Long Sword and a Health Potion as starting items.
 Thanks to your runes and masteries you don't really need Doran's Blade to start off with.
 Yes, you get an even higher bonus by buying it, but your creeping will suffer from the loss of the early Madred's Razors, so rushing these will be first priority.

 I tend to stay in lane until I got at least 935 gold before I return to base for the first time.
-This will give me the gold I need to buy Madred's Razors and Boots of Speed, which will increase your effectiveness in farming, and challenge the enemy physical carry.
+This will give me the gold I need to buy Madred's Razors and Boots, which will increase your effectiveness in farming, and challenge the enemy physical carry.

 Items you should have before early game ends:

 This will cost you a total of 2520 gold.
 You need to kill approx 100 minions to get this much money from minions alone.
 It does not include the money you get from towers, kills or Twisted Fate's Loaded Dice.

 You also can't completely rely on this information, as it is an approximate calculation using a 30 minute game, since minion gold value will rise by +1 every 5 minutes.

 Important note: Mid game is not time based.
 You don't get to mid game just because the timer reaches 10 minutes etc.

 Mid game is recognized by the time someone has won their lane, and are leaving their lane to gank other lanes, to the point where MIA and ss become useless, because they constantly switch lanes or gang up.

 This is the part where it's most crucial to have warded dragon , and secured some jungle buffs.
 If the enemy team also has a Kog'Maw (or someone with Madred's Bloodrazor) you need to be aware of Baron Nashor as well.